Stephen Curry Humbly Says He's 'Not Flawless,' but His Game 4 Was Beyond Cocky

 "That was the shot that felt the best in a long time," he told reporters after he got done batting around the Blazers like a dog with a ragged chew toy.
 "I've actually missed some when I've done that before.
 I'm not flawless."

 He might as well have been Monday.
 Thirty-seven points on 12-of-20 shooting.
-Seven-for-11 from three.
+Seven-of-11 from three.
 Eight assists.
 Seven rebounds.
 Two steals.
 Thirty minutes.
-It was a dominant performance on a night when all eyes were on his returning teammate, Kevin Durant, who ended up having a quiet night—10 points in 20 minutes.
+It was a dominant performance on a night when all eyes were on his returning teammate, Kevin Durant, who ended up having a quiet effort: 10 points in 20 minutes.

 Underneath all the brilliance, something seems different with Curry this year.
-Perhaps it has to do with his third season under the microscope of worldwide attention, or the all-consuming drive to avenge their loss to the Cavs in last year's NBA Finals, or simply a reaction to going from plucky underdog to despised villain in the span of a couple seasons.
+Perhaps it has to do with his third campaign under the microscope of worldwide attention, or the all-consuming drive to avenge their loss to the Cavs in last year's NBA Finals, or simply a reaction to going from plucky underdog to despised villain in the span of a couple of seasons.
 But there's an edge that's palpable when you watch No. 30 work.

 "You don't want to let go of the rope or give the other team any kind of confidence or momentum," he said of the sense of urgency around closing out the Blazers as soon as possible.

 That's not exactly saying you want to slit their throats and steal their wallets, but they are the words of a guy who knows exactly what he and his team are capable of.
-What the Warriors did last night was with half a Kevin Durant, no Shaun Livingston, and no Matt Barnes.
+What the Warriors did Monday night was with half a Durant, no Shaun Livingston and no Matt Barnes.
 We're talking about major bench minutes for Patrick McCaw and Ian Clark.
-The Warriors are not even healthy and they're picking apart a good team with breathtaking efficiency.
+The Warriors are not even healthy, and they're picking apart a good team with breathtaking efficiency.

 When you're that good, not acknowledging it makes you seem blissfully unaware rather than humble.
 It's the kind of thing you say when you're the guy who pulls up near half court and drains a contested three.
 The kind of person who would even dream of doing that has to be cocky, by definition—otherwise why even attempt it if you think you can't?